AaltoSciComp/scicomp-docs/index.rst

 Metadocs
 ========

-These docs are open source, and we *strongly* encourage anyone to contribute.
-See the README below and the Github links at the top of every page.
+These docs are open source: all content is licensed under CC-BY 4.0 and all examples under CC0 (public domain).
+Additionally, this is an *open project* and we *strongly* encourage anyone to :doc:`contribute
+<README>`.
+For information, see the :doc:`README` and the Github
+links at the top of every page.
 Either make Github issues, pull requests, or ask for direct commit access.
-Be bold: don't be afraid of mistakes, they can always be fixed.
+Be bold: the biggest problem is missing information, and mistakes can always be fixed.

 .. toctree::
    :maxdepth: 1